February 3rd, 2020

 The PBF Summer Fellowship Program provides valuable and unique medical research opportunities for Kansas City area undergraduate students pursuing careers in medicine and medical research.

-The Parker B. Francis (PBF) Summer Fellowship Program, funded by the Francis Family Foundation, supports promising undergraduate students for a 30-40 hrs per week, 12-week summer research fellowship with an experienced scientific mentor in an academic research setting.
+The Parker B. Francis (PBF) Summer Fellowship Program, funded by the Francis Family Foundation, supports promising undergraduate students for a 35 hrs per week, 11-week summer research fellowship starting the Wednesday after Memorial Day and ending on the first Thrusday of August with an experienced scientific mentor in an academic research setting.
 The goal of the program is to encourage students to pursue careers in research related to lung disease.
 Successful applicants will be students interested in pursuing a career in science or medicine.
 Summer fellows work as temporary student employees at the University of Kansas.
-The PBF Summer Fellowship provides a $10/hr salary to the student for the 12-week work/study period.
+The PBF Summer Fellowship provides a $10/hr salary to the student for the 11-week work/study period.
 The student is responsible for housing and transportation and is expected to comply with all University of Kansas laboratory regulations and training requirements.

 PBF Summer Fellows: